CS-SI/Orekit/src/site/markdown/contributing.md

 without charges, in your applications, and that you can improve it and have your improvements included in the next mainstream release.

-If you are interested in participating in the development effort, here are the steps you will need to follow:
+If you are interested in participating in the development effort, **thank you very much**!
+Here are the steps you will need to follow:

 1. If not already done, create an account on the Orekit forge [https://gitlab.orekit.org/orekit/orekit](https://gitlab.orekit.org/orekit/orekit).
 2. Fork the Orekit project using the link on the main page of the forge (red rectangle on the following image). ![fork](./images/orekit-fork.png)